 Jenny Picking Cockles (Reel)

 A tune learned from the playing of Néillidh Boyle, as recorded in 1953 by Peter Kennedy - with a few ideas from John Kelly Sr., Willie Clancy, and of course my own.
-Recorded for the North Atlantic Fiddle Conference, hosted by the University of Limerick, 2021.; also presented at the Ward Irish Music Archives conference, Archiving Irish America: Music, Dance, and Culture, April 2024.
+Recorded for the North Atlantic Fiddle Conference, hosted by the University of Limerick, 2021, and subsequently presented at the Ward Irish Music Archives conference, Archiving Irish America: Music, Dance, and Culture, April 2024.

 Image Essay: The Irish Harp in Chicago

 A set of three tunes.
 The first is my own arrangement of a harp air called Molly Nic hAlpín, collected in the late 18th century by Edward Bunting (1773-1843.)
 The second selection is the same tune as a hornpipe, learnt from the great Irish-American piper Patrick J. Touhey (1865 –1923).
-He famously performed at the 1893 World's Columbian Exposition in Chicago.
 The last tune is inspired by Touhey's version of a well-known reel, The Duke of Leinster.

 Kean Ó Hara/The Heather Breeze